jfet97/recoverabletrycatch/README.md

 # recoverabletrycatch

-This is a little package that brings into play a simple API similar to the `try-catch-finally` syntax to retrieve the main computation after any error was handled.
+This is a little package (compiled into UMD) that brings into play a simple API similar to the `try-catch-finally` syntax to retrieve the main computation after any error was handled.

 ## install
 ```sh